angr/angr-doc/HELPWANTED.md

 Here, we list some big TODO items that we would love community contributions for in the hope that it can direct community involvement.
 They \(will\) have a wide range of complexity, and there should be something for all skill levels!

+We tag issues on our github repositories that would be good for community involvement as "Help wanted".
+To see the exhaustive list of these, use [this github search!](https://github.com/search?utf8=%E2%9C%93&q=user%3Aangr+label%3A%22help+wanted%22+state%3Aopen&type=Issues&ref=advsearch&l=&l=)

 ## Documentation

 There are many parts of angr that suffer from little or no documentation.